irenezyj/bd_export_sbom/README.md

 The `--output out_file` or `-o out_file` option specifies the output file.
 If this file already exists, the previous version will be renamed with a unique number (e.g. .001).
 The default file name `<project>-<version>.spdx` will be used if not specified.

-The `--recursive` or `-r` option will cause Black Duck sub-projects to be processed, adding the components of sub-projects to the overall SPDX output file.
-If the processed project version contains sub-projects and this option is not specified, they will be ignored.

-The `--download_loc` option will try to extract component download locations from Openhub.net (PackageDownloadLocation tag), increasing the number of API calls and time to complete the script.

-The `--no_copyrights` option will stop the processing of component copyright text (PackageCopyrightText tag) reducing the number of API calls and time to complete the script.

-The `--no_files` option will stop the processing of component filename (PackageFileName tag) reducing the number of API calls and time to complete the script.

-The `--basic` or `-b` option will stop the processing of copy, download link or package file (same as using `--no_downloads --no_copyrights --no_files` options) reducing the number of API calls and time to complete the script.

 # PACKAGE SUPPLIER NAME CONFIGURATION

-By default for OSS components, Black Duck with use the external reference (forge name) to populate the 'packageSupplier' SPDX field for components (and the 'externalRefs' 'packageLocator' entries).
 For custom components in the BOM, users will need to manually populate this.
 Create a custom fields for 'BOM Component' entries with name 'PackageSupplier' and type 'Text'.
 Updating the custom field for custom (or KB) components will replace the value in the output SPDX file.